 If you buy an insurance plan on the Washington Healthplanfinder or the Healthcare.gov exchange, you may qualify for tax credits or subsidies.
 If you buy outside the exchange, you do not.
-To learn more, visit Washington Office of the Insurance Commissioner’s website.
+To learn more, visit the Washington State Office of the Insurance Commissioner’s website.

 Since all Americans are required to have health insurance, the Health Insurance Marketplace was designed to meet that requirement.
 The Marketplace (also called an Exchange) is a one-stop shop to find, compare and buy private health insurance options.

 If you live outside of Washington, go to Healthcare.gov to learn how to enroll in a health plan.

 The amount you owe (out-of-pocket cost) depends on the insurance plan you have.
 Your cost is determined by your co-pay, co-insurance, individual and family deductible amounts, as well as the type of services your child receives.
 Contact your insurance to learn what is covered on your plan.
 If you’d like an estimate, we can help, but we need some additional information from you and your insurance company.
 Learn more.

 For more information about how insurance coverage works, see our resources page.